-\begin{theorem} Let $X$ be a geometrically connected, smooth and proper $K$-variety with trivial canonical sheaf.
-Then the following properties hold. \begin{enumerate}\item The essential skeleton $\Sk(X)$ is a strong deformation retract of $X^{\an}$. \item If $\cX$ is a proper $snc$-model of $X$ over $R$, then $\Sk(X)$ is contained in $\Sk(\cX)$ and can be obtained from $\Sk(\cX)$ (as a topological subspace of $\Sk(\cX)$ with piecewise affine structure) by a finite number of elementary collapses. \item The essential skeleton $\Sk(X)$ is a pseudo-manifold with boundary.
-If $k$ is algebraically closed and $\Sk(X)$ has dimension $\mathrm{dim}(X)$, then it is a closed pseudo-manifold. \item Assume that $k$ is algebraically closed and $X$ is projective.
+\begin{theorem} Let $X$ be a geometrically connected, smooth and projective $K$-variety with trivial canonical sheaf.
+Then the following properties hold. \begin{enumerate}\item The essential skeleton $\Sk(X)$ is a strong deformation retract of $X^{\an}$. \item If $\cX$ is a projective $snc$-model of $X$ over $R$, then $\Sk(X)$ is contained in $\Sk(\cX)$ and can be obtained from $\Sk(\cX)$ (as a topological subspace of $\Sk(\cX)$ with piecewise affine structure) by a finite number of elementary collapses. \item The essential skeleton $\Sk(X)$ is a pseudo-manifold with boundary.
+If $k$ is algebraically closed and $\Sk(X)$ has dimension $\mathrm{dim}(X)$, then it is a closed pseudo-manifold. \item Assume that $k$ is algebraically closed.
 Let $\sigma$ be a topological generator of the absolute Galois group $G(K^a/K)$ and let $\ell$ be a prime.
 Then $\Sk(X_K)$ has dimension $n=\dim(X)$ if and only if the action of $\sigma$ on has a Jordan block of size $n+1$.
-If this holds, and $h^{i,0}(X)=0$ for $0<i<n$, then $\Sk(X_K)$ is a $\Q$-homology sphere. \end{enumerate} \end{theorem} \begin{proof} Let $\cX$ be a proper $snc$-model of $X$ over $R$.
-By a standard argument based on spreading out and Greenberg Approximation (as explained in \cite[5.1.2]{MuNi}, for instance) we can find a connected smooth $k$-curve $\cC$, a $k$-rational point $s$ on $\cC$, a uniformizer $t$ in $\mathcal{O}_{\cC,s}$ and a smooth and proper $\cC$-scheme $\cX'$ with geometrically connected fibers such that there exists an isomorphism over $R/(t^2)\cong {O}_{\cC,s}/(t^2)$.
+If this holds, $X$ has a projective $snc$-model over $R$ with reduced special fiber, and $h^{i,0}(X)=0$ for $0<i<n$, then $\Sk(X_K)$ has the $\Q$-homology of an $n$-sphere. \end{enumerate} \end{theorem} \begin{proof} Let $\cX$ be a projective $snc$-model of $X$ over $R$.
+By a standard argument based on spreading out and Greenberg Approximation (as explained in \cite[5.1.2]{MuNi}, for instance) we can find a connected smooth $k$-curve $\cC$, a $k$-rational point $s$ on $\cC$, a uniformizer $t$ in $\mathcal{O}_{\cC,s}$ and a smooth and projective $\cC$-scheme $\cX'$ with geometrically connected fibers such that there exists an isomorphism over $R/(t^2)\cong {O}_{\cC,s}/(t^2)$.
 Inspecting the proof of \cite[5.1.2]{MuNi}, we see that we can also assume that the relative canonical sheaf of $\cX'$ is trivial over $C=\cC\setminus \{s\}$ (if the generic fiber of a smooth and proper family over an integral scheme has trivial canonical sheaf, then this holds for all fibers over some dense open subscheme of the base).

 By \eqref{sss:defret} we know that $\Sk(\cX)$ is a strong deformation retract of $X_K^{\an}$.
 Thus by Proposition \ref{prop:sklog}, it suffices to prove assertions \eqref{it:strongdef2}--\eqref{it:pseudo2} for $\cX'\times_{\cC}\Spec K$ instead of $X$.
 In this case, they follow from Corollary \ref{cor-defret} and Theorems \ref{thm-collapse}, \ref{thm-ess}, \ref{thm:CY} and \ref{thm:noboundary}.